littermap/littermap-aws-backend/README.md

 If this isn't your host machine's native architecture, Docker will run it using [user space emulation](https://github.com/multiarch/qemu-user-static) and building the image may take an hour or longer.
 If it doesn't work out of the box, it may require having [qemu](https://www.qemu.org/) installed along with [binary format support](https://www.ecliptik.com/Cross-Building-and-Running-Multi-Arch-Docker-Images/#qemu-on-linux).

-Once you have one or both of these environments built, they should be visible with:
+Once you have one or both of these environments built, they should be listed with:

 - `docker images`

-Now, to build `scale-image-experimental` for the `arm` architecture:
+Now, to build `scale-image` for the `arm` architecture:

-- `./manage build-cpp-function scale-image-experimental arm`
+- `./manage build-cpp-function scale-image arm`

-If the build process completes successfully, it will produce a deployment-ready zip package at `functions/scale-image-experimental/build/scale-image-experimental.zip`.
+If the build process completes successfully, it will produce a deployment-ready zip package at `functions/scale-image/build/scale-image.zip`.

 ### Deploying the front-end